 3. Purpose-made selection

-Every meeting is different; a well-built booking solution will be able to make recommendations based on the type of meeting you want to conduct.
+A well-built booking solution will make recommendations based on the type of meeting you want to conduct.
 All-hands?
 One on one?
 Final round of interviews?
-Each space lends itself to different tasks, and your booking system can recommend the best meeting room for the job.
+Each space lends itself to different tasks, and your booking system can match you with the right one.

 4. Touchless booking